deepakarya01/PitchDesk/README.md

-#PitchDeck 🚀
+# PitchDeck

 PitchDeck is a dynamic platform for founders and innovators to share their startup pitches and connect with a community of investors and enthusiasts.
 It provides a clean, intuitive interface for creating, viewing, and discovering new ideas.

-##✨ Features
+## Features

-###Pitch Management

-**Pitch Creation**: A dedicated page for logged-in users to create and submit their startup pitches, complete with a title, description, category, and a detailed pitch.
+* **Pitch Creation**: A dedicated page for logged-in users to create and submit their startup pitches, complete with a title, description, category, and a detailed pitch.

-**User Profiles**: Each user has a dedicated profile page showcasing all the pitches they have created.
+* **User Profiles**: Each user has a dedicated profile page showcasing all the pitches they have created.

-**Search Functionality**: Users can search for pitches by title, category, or description to find relevant content.
+* **Search Functionality**: Users can search for pitches by title, category, or description to find relevant content.

-###Core Technology

-**Authentication**: Secure user authentication is powered by Auth.js, allowing users to sign in with their GitHub account.
+* **Authentication:** Secure user authentication is powered by Auth.js, allowing users to sign in with their GitHub account.

-**Cloud Image Storage**: Images are securely uploaded to Cloudinary, ensuring optimal performance and reliable storage without burdening the database.
+* **Cloud Image Storage:** Images are securely uploaded to Cloudinary, ensuring optimal performance and reliable storage without burdening the database.

-**Dynamic Routing**: URLs are dynamically generated for each user and pitch, enabling easy sharing and direct access.
+* **Dynamic Routing:** URLs are dynamically generated for each user and pitch, enabling easy sharing and direct access.

-**Prisma ORM**: The application uses Prisma to interact with a PostgreSQL database, ensuring a type-safe and efficient data layer.
+* **Prisma ORM:** The application uses Prisma to interact with a PostgreSQL database, ensuring a type-safe and efficient data layer.

-**Server Actions**: Core logic, including pitch creation and user data fetching, is handled securely on the server with Next.js Server Actions.
+* **Server Actions:** Core logic, including pitch creation and user data fetching, is handled securely on the server with Next.js Server Actions.

-###User Interface

-**Responsive Design**: A fully responsive UI built with Tailwind CSS, providing a seamless experience on both desktop and mobile devices.
+* **Responsive Design:** A fully responsive UI built with Tailwind CSS, providing a seamless experience on both desktop and mobile devices.

-**UI Components**: The user interface is built with Shadcn/UI, offering a set of accessible and reusable components.
+* **UI Components:** The user interface is built with Shadcn/UI, offering a set of accessible and reusable components.

-##🛠️ Tech Stack
+## Tech Stack

-###Framework & Language
+### Framework & Language

 **Framework**: Next.js
 **Language**: TypeScript

-###Backend
+### Backend

 **Database**: PostgreSQL